 Gigi was then released.
 Ernest told Gigi re his arrest: “Well it killed mother”.
 This caused a rupture between father and son.
 However Gregory started to write again after Ernest had two back-to-back airplane crashes in east Africa in 1954, and sent a congratulatory wire when he won the Nobel Prize later the same year.

 Gigi wrote to his father to explain, and to transfer the blame.
 Ernest committed suicide nine months later.
-Gigi attended his father’s funeral and met and later in 1966 married Valerie Danby Smith (1940 – ), who had been Ernest’s last secretary, even though he was still married to Alice, his second wife who had just given birth to his fourth child, and though Valerie had had a child by Irish playwright Brendan Behan.
+Gigi attended his father’s funeral and met Valerie Danby Smith (1940 – ), who had been Ernest’s last secretary.
+They married in 1966, even though he was still married to Alice, his second wife who had just given birth to his fourth child, and though Valerie had had a child by Irish playwright Brendan Behan in the meanwhile.
 Gigi and Valerie married again the next year when a divorce had been sorted out, and remained married for 20 years.

 For a decade they lived mainly in New York.
 Gregory was a physician, but without enthusiasm, at Standard Oil, General Motors and McGraw-Hill publishers.
 Sometime he was hospitalized and had more shock treatments.
 He would buy female clothing at Saks Fifth Avenue, wear them once and dump them.
 He also borrowed his wife’s things, but she said, in the Colapinto Rolling Stone article, that she never saw him cross-dressed.
 However in 1974 he read Jan Morris’ Conundrum and talked to Valerie about having the same surgery.
 Valerie wrote: